Video games in Canada: Education

 Many Canadian post-secondary institutions offer industry relevant courses in areas such as computer programming, animation/concept art, and game design.
 Many of the top programs are offered in either Vancouver, British Columbia or Toronto, Ontario and the Greater Toronto Area.
-Industry employees earn an average of $78,600 annually and the average age of an employee in this industry is 32 years old.
-According to the Entertainment Software Association of Canada in their 2015 report the skills that are most lacking in current recruitment pools are programming, art and animation, game design and data analysis.
-As of 2016 it is anticipated that approximately 1,377 new jobs will be filled in the next 12–24 months, with approximately 40% being intermediate or senior level creative positions and approximately 60% being intermediate or senior level technical jobs.
+As of 2021, industry employees earned an average of $78,600 annually and the average age of an employee in this industry was 32 years old.
+According to a 2015 report from the Entertainment Software Association of Canada, the skills that are most lacking in current recruitment pools are programming, art and animation, game design and data analysis.
+As of 2016 it was anticipated that approximately 1,377 new jobs will be filled in the next 12–24 months, with approximately 40% being intermediate or senior level creative positions and approximately 60% being intermediate or senior level technical jobs.

 Studios

 Canada is home to some of the biggest studios in the industry.
 Edmonton, Alberta, hosts BioWare and Prince Edward Island is home to Other Ocean Interactive.
 EA Canada, located in Burnaby, British Columbia, is a major contributor to the industry with popular, global franchises such as FIFA and Need for Speed and has 4 other studios in Canada (Charlottetown, Edmonton, Kitchener and Montreal).
 Rockstar Vancouver was a sizeable contributor to the Vancouver gaming scene, as well as another Rockstar studio in Toronto.
-Montreal's Ubisoft studio is getting a large amount of attention worldwide as the lead studio for the Far Cry series and for their contributions to the Assassin's Creed franchise.
-As a major studio they are attracting other video game developers and studios to Montreal further defining it as the gaming capital of Canada, as well as the other major game studio, Warner Brothers Interactive.
-Ubisoft Toronto is also a large contributor to the global success of the Far Cry franchises as well as Splinter Cell Blacklist.
+Ubisoft Montreal is the lead studio for the Far Cry series, also contributing to the Assassin's Creed franchise.
+They, as well as Warner Brothers Interactive (also based in Montreal), are attracting other video game developers and studios to the city.
+Ubisoft Toronto is also a large contributor to the Far Cry franchise as well as Splinter Cell Blacklist.

-As of 2015, the entertainment software industry is growing at unprecedented rates and shows no signs of slowing down.
-More opportunities are being created to learn the skills relevant to the industry and as more job opportunities are being created allowing this industry to experience a healthy boom.
-Many strong game development studios choosing to locate to Canada help to not only strengthen the industry but promote its longevity.
-Large scale gaming events such as the Canadian Videogame Awards, Fan Expo Canada and Comic-Con help to promote the industry and encourage its growth.

 Media

 While Canada may have smaller representation in the games media space than other countries, there are a few active publications.
 Some examples are GCMagazine, and GCR.
 There are also larger publications that include gaming as a topic among broader coverage.
 Examples include MobileSyrup, ScreenRant, and CBC.
+Large scale gaming events such as the Canadian Videogame Awards, Fan Expo Canada and Comic-Con help to promote the industry and encourage its growth.